 |Replacement kitchen pails?|

 Unfortunately the funding for the compost program is very limited and supplying replacement kitchen compost pails not in the budget for this program.
 Metal popcorn tins or small plastic containers with lids make great substitutes.
-There are several types of "kitchen compost pails" for purchase online for a variety of vendors.
+There are several types of "kitchen compost pails" for purchase online from a variety of vendors.

 |Will the compostable material smell?|